Sharp and fast bounds for the Celis-Dennis-Tapia problem: Improving the bound by local adjustments of the linear cut

 \end{example} Interestingly, the best bound obtained in the example is exactly the one obtained for the same problem by the approach proposed in \cite{Burer13}, based on the addition of SOC-RLT constraints.
-Thus, we conjecture that the bound in \cite{Burer13} is equal to the best possible bound which can be obtained by adding a single linear inequality, i.e., bound (\ref{eq:bestbound}).
+Figure \ref{fig:twooptsolonecut} displays the situation at the last iteration of Algorithm \ref{algo:3}.
+Problem (\ref{eq:paramcdt1}) has got three optimal solutions, one in $int(H)$ and two outside $H$.
+The two optimal solutions outside $H$ are opposite to each other with respect to the final vector ${\bf z}$, so that, as discussed in Section \ref{sec:x1=2}, no further local adjustment is possible to improve the bound in this case.